AvtsVivek/LearnVsExt/src/tasks/500740-ManifestToCode/ReadMe.md

 ManifestToCode /manifest:MyImageManifest.imagemanifest /language:CSharp /namespace:ManifestToCode /imageIdClass:MyImageIds /monikerClass:MyMonikers /classAccess:public
 ```

 6. The above command generats the cs files.
 Next include files in the project.
+Build the project and ensure that it builds.